 How many times can you put a cup of coffee in the microwave to reheat it?
-I know it happens all the time in our house... you sit down at the computer with a nice hot cup of coffee and before you know it the coffee is cold because you got entranced with some great find and now the coffee needs a re heat.
-The solutions is to keep it warm to begin with by having a mug cozy on your cup of coffee.
-Personalize your mug cozy as a great gift, or make a set to keep at home for guests.
+You sit down at the computer with a nice hot cup of coffee and, before you know it, the coffee is cold.
+The solution is to keep it warm to begin with by having a mug cozy on your cup of coffee.
+Personalize your mug cozy to make it a great gift, or make a set to keep at home for guests.

 Make Your Pattern